The True Cost of Fossil Fuels

 Cliff Cockerham has a long history of activism, going back to the 1970s.
 Much of his current work nationally and internationally involves speaking and teaching about climate justice (CJ) and intersectionality.

 Cliff is especially adept at engaging and organizing young people.
 After a diverse teaching/research career, he began engaging inner-city youth as Sierra Club (SC) activists in 2008.
 He revived both the SC - Tennessee Chapter's Environmental Justice (EJ) Committee and the SC - Tennessee Chapter's Environmental Education (EE) Committee, both of which he chaired until 2018.
 Consequently, dozens of students have been awarded SC scholarships to attend national trainings and conferences in addition to participating in seminal activist events and rallies.
-With the Environmental & Climate Committee of the NAACP - TN Conference he is currently developing a multilevel team that mentors EJ student activists at three historically black college and university campuses in the South.
+As Co-Chair of the Environment & Climate Committee of the NAACP - TN Conference he mentors EJ student activists at historically black college and university campuses.

 Early retirement in 2014 allowed Cliff to dig deeper, spending six weeks on the Peoples Climate March team that brought 40,000 college students to Manhattan in 2014.
 This was an exciting prelude to the 2015 convening of COP21 in Paris, where he produced live webcasts of college students to American audiences.
 He also had the pleasure of organizing an NGO/SC side-event against fracking while participating in the international meeting of anti-fracking activists during COP21.

 Cliff’s science background specifically informs his activism.
-He is a highly engaged Climate Ambassador with Physicians for Social Responsibility and a member of the national "Scientists Network" public outreach program of the Union of Concerned Scientists.
-He is part of the "Ignite Change" network of the Center for Biological Diversity and serves in the American Association for the Advancement of Science section on Societal Impacts of Science and Engineering.
+He is a highly engaged Climate Ambassador with Physicians for Social Responsibility [PSR] and a co-moderator of PSR national's Environment & Health Roundtable.
+He is also a member of the national "Scientists Network" public outreach program of the Union of Concerned Scientists [UCS]; the "Ignite Change" network of the Center for Biological Diversity [CBD]; the American Association for the Advancement of Science [AAAS] section on Societal Impacts of Science and Engineering.